mkarmstrong/pulse_wave_separation/README.md

-# WaveIntensity
-Wave intensity analysis in R
+# Wave Intensity Analysis in R

 Details to come